Kyle Crick: Chicago White Sox

 On July 30, 2021, Crick signed a minor league deal with the Chicago White Sox.

 The White Sox assigned him to the Triple-A Charlotte Knights.
 He made eight appearances for Charlotte, and went 2–0 with an 0.87 ERA with 15 strikeouts.
 On September 1, 2021, the White Sox released Crick.

 On January 14, 2022, Crick re-signed with the White Sox.
 On April 7, his contract was purchased and he was selected to the Opening Day roster.
 He made 14 appearances for the White Sox, posting a 2–0 record and 4.02 ERA with 19 strikeouts in 15.2 innings pitched.
+He was placed on the injured list with right elbow inflammation on June 15, and transferred to the 60–day injured list on August 21, where he spent the remainder of the season.
+On November 4, Crick was removed from the 40-man roster and sent outright to Triple–A. He elected free agency three days later.

 Tampa Bay Rays

 On February 11, 2023, Crick signed a minor league contract with the Tampa Bay Rays.
+On March 25, Crick exercised the opt-out clause in his contract and elected free agency.

+New York Mets

+On December 1, 2023, Crick signed a minor league contract with the New York Mets that included an invitation to spring training.
+He split the 2024 campaign between the Single-A St. Lucie Mets, High-A Brooklyn Cyclones, and Triple-A Syracuse Mets.
+In 10 appearances for the three affiliates, Crick compiled a 1.74 ERA with 16 strikeouts across 10 1/3 innings pitched.
+He elected free agency following the season on November 4.

 Personal life

 Crick had a fraternal twin named Kevin.
 On December 30, 2019, Kevin died after suffering a cervical injury after a fall in Cancun, Mexico.
 On May 15, 2020, his father Reggie died at the age of 69.